htc-ccis1301/fall-2016/src/morea/tables/read-tables.md

 title: "Building & Styling Tables"
 published: true
 morea_id: read-tables
-morea_summary: "This modules is focused on structuring and styling tables for the web.
+morea_summary: "This module is focused on structuring and styling tables for the web.
 Tables are a common feature on web pages, organizing information to make it easier to read and understand."
 morea_type: reading
 morea_sort_order: 1
 ---